collinprather/blog/_posts/2020-03-10-streamlit-docker-pt1.md

 FROM ubuntu:18.04
 ```

-This means that docker pulls the [`ubuntu:18.04`](https://hub.docker.com/_/ubuntu) image from dockerhub to begin with.
+This means that Docker pulls the [`ubuntu:18.04`](https://hub.docker.com/_/ubuntu) image from DockerHub to begin with.

 Next, we update and install a few things we'll need for our web app.